 Going Green In Singapore: 4 Experiences To Escape The City Hustle

-For a city I once put in the ‘stopover-only’ bucket, Singapore has grown on me.
-Yes it’s still sweaty and hot (pretty much always), but the beauty of this city lies in its plentiful green spaces.
+For a city I once put in the “stopover-only” bucket, Singapore has grown on me.
+Yes, it’s still sweaty and hot pretty much all the time, but the beauty of this city lies in its plentiful green spaces.

-A city committed to “greening” itself, parts of Singapore engulf you in vertical and rooftop gardens, lush parks and heritage trees.
-Here are my four favourite nature-driven outings to help you get your green-fix.
+A city committed to “greening”, parts of Singapore engulf visitors in vertical and rooftop gardens, lush parks and heritage trees.
+Here are our favourite nature-driven outings to help you get your green fix.

 #1 MacRitchie Reservoir Park

 A local friend of mine recommended I visit MacRitchie Reservoir Park on my latest trip.
-I was told it was a “must see” so I was quick to jump in an Uber to make my way out to this incredible oasis of green one morning.
+I was told it was a “must see”, so I was quick to make my way out to this incredible oasis one morning.

-It was hard to believe that this beautiful nature park was just 15 minutes from the city centre.
-There were hiking trails that surrounded a large reservoir and the “Treetop Walk” (a 250-metre high suspension bridge that takes you high above the trees) was incredible.
+It’s hard to believe this beautiful nature park is just 15 minutes from the city centre.
+There are hiking trails that surround a large reservoir and the “Treetop Walk”, a 250m-high suspension bridge that takes you high above the trees, is incredible.

-A long-standing favourite among locals, people flock here in droves to get in touch with nature.
-MacRitchie is also home to native wildlife and biodiversity.
-You may even spot a monkey or two while exploring the rainforest.
+A long-standing favourite among locals, people flock here to get in touch with nature.
+It’s home to native wildlife and biodiversity — you may even spot a monkey or two while exploring the rainforest.

 #2 Singapore Botanic Gardens